 Sharanya Sridhar: Specializing in early modern Drama.
 I am interested in writing about the politics of honour killings in Shakespearean and non-Shakespearean drama.
 Additional interests include female sexuality in city comedies, emerging ideas of domesticity in the early modern period, and proto-capitalist transformation of early modern London.

 Will received his BA from Hampshire College in 2011.
 He is currently transitioning from finishing his MA coursework to beginning his PhD coursework.
 His primary research focuses on early modern English drama and travel writing, empire studies, and cannibalism.

-Research Areas: Drama & Performance, Renaissance Studies
+Specializations: Drama & Performance, Renaissance Studies

 Damien Weaver holds a BA in American Studies from Texas A&M University.
 He received his MFA in creative writing from The New School, and his MA in American Studies from NYU.
-He is currently working on a PhD in American Studies with a focus on jazz and blues literature of the mid-twentieth century.
+He is currently working on a PhD in American Studies with a focus on jazz and blues literature of the mid-20th century.

 Mitch Wells received his BA in German Language and Linguistics from Indiana State University and his MA in English from Arkansas State University.
 He is interested in game studies, digital rhetorics, and writing center administration.
 When not focused on his doctoral studies, Mitch can be found hiking, working on his poetry or fiction, or playing some kind of fantasy RPG.